senglin/phone-validation/README.md

 ## Setup

-1. Make sure you have Node.js and NPM installed
+1. Make sure you have [Docker](https://docs.docker.com/v17.12/install/) installed.

 2. Clone repository, build and run the container